No products in the basket.

 Terra Lusa notebooks have cardboard cover, A5 (15 x 21cm) format, plane inner paper with 80gr, 200 pages, elastic band, satin bookmark and a back pocket

 Known as Planisfério de Cantino, as it was commissioned in Lisbon by Alberto Cantino, ambassador of the Duke of Ferrara.
-It shows recently found lands by the Portuguese as well as the oldest known cartographic representation of Brazil.
+Drawn in 1502, it shows recently found lands by the Portuguese as well as the oldest known cartographic representation of Brazil.
 The meridian of the Treaty of Tordesilhas, wich divided the discovered world into Portugal and the Kingdoms of Castile and Aragon is also represented.
 The original planisphere is in Italy, in the Estense Library of Modena.